 Planning your visit to the Hudson Valley

-Tip #4: Research your Visit
+Tip #4: Research your Destination

 Learn as much as you can about the area before you go.
 Research the places you want to visit.
 It would be disappointing to get to a location and realize that it is closed for the season of crowded because of a Special Event you were unaware of.
 Some places are only open seasonally (April through October) and many places host Festivals and special events throughout the warmer months.